UWB-ACM/CTCI/2020-02-Spring/3_trees/README.md

         while(!queue.empty()){
-            currSum = 0; // reset the sum at each new level of the tree int size = queue.size(); // locking the size of the queue at the current level
-									//before we add more nodes to it
+            currSum = 0; // reset the sum at each new level of the tree int size = queue.size(); // locking the size of the queue at the current level before we add more nodes to it

             //for the size of the queue
             for(int i =0; i< size;i++){